Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Joe Diffie - see artist discography

-Craig Dillingham "Almost Yesterday" (Emergent Records, 2004)
+Craig Dillingham "Almost Yesterday" (Carnival Recording Company, 2004)

 A great "comeback" album from a Texas fella who recorded several singles in the early 1980s on the Curb label, but wasn't even given the chance to release an album before they dropped him.
 Why?
 Well, judging from this pedal-steel and western swing-laced gem, I'd say the reason was he was just too darn country.
 Nice crooning, soulful drawl, with plenty of smooth, sweet twang.
 Trust me: this one's worth checking out!
+[By the way, you can find some of Dillingham's earlier recordings on early '80s cast albums from the late-vintage edition of the Louisiana Hayride.
+Check out our Locals Only country guide.]

-Dean Dillon & Gary Stewart "Brotherly Love" (RCA Records, 1982)
+Dean Dillon & Gary Stewart "Brotherly Love" (RCA Records, 1982) (LP)

-Dean Dillon & Gary Stewart "Those Were The Days" (RCA Records, 1983)
+Dean Dillon & Gary Stewart "Those Were The Days" (RCA Records, 1983) (LP)

 Dean Dillon "Slick Nickel" (Capitol Records, 1988)